The music industry has a rich history in the North West providing a tool for expression, social and emotional well-being, and cultural identity.

 - Live audio

-- You have worked in entry level jobs within the music industry including but not limited to, musicians, roadies, studio assistants and sound assistants.
+- You have some experience working in an area of specialisation within the music industry including but not limited to, musicians, songwriters, sound engineers and artist managers.

-North Regional TAFE will deliver this program of structured face to face training at the Broome Campus Music Studio for two days per week over a period of one semester with a total amount of 420 training hours.
+North Regional TAFE will deliver this program of structured face to face training at the Broome Campus Music Studio for two days per week over a period of one semester with a total of 500 training hours.

-You will be required to complete an additional minimum of 10 hours of self-paced study per week, which includes daily practice on your instrument of specialisation.
+You will be required to complete an additional minimum of 14 hours of self-paced study and practice per week, which includes daily practice on your instrument of specialisation.

 Not all units and study modes are offered at all campuses.
 Please check with your local campus.

 You will have a moderate level of skill and knowledge within your area of expertise and have access to required resources, such as your own instruments and equipment, to ensure that personal practice time and self-paced study is optimised.

 |National ID||Unit title|

 |CUAIND411||Extend expertise in specialist creative fields|